 Instead of being forced to pay for 500 copies of your book in advance, you can now print only what you sell.
 This means lower overhead cost, no storage fees, and no risk of being stuck with inventory you won't necessarily sell.

 Myth #2: Self-Publishing Won’t Get the Book to the Masses

 There is a stigma that a self-published book won’t travel farther than a writer’s personal bookshelf or his or her mother’s mantel.
 This is another myth that should be put to rest in today’s indie publishing landscape.

 With book distribution opportunities, like those provided by IngramSpark, self-published books have the same distribution opportunities as traditionally published books.
-We share self-published titles with our over 39,000 retail partners (including Barnes & Noble and your local independent bookstore) and with over 70 major online retailers (including Amazon, Apple iBooks, and Kobo).
+We share self-published titles with our over 39,000 retail partners (including Barnes & Noble and your local independent bookstore) and with major online retailers (including Amazon, Apple iBooks, and Kobo).
 And the distribution isn't limited to just the United States either; it's global book distribution.
 Several authors are surprised when they see sales outside of their home country, which reiterates the need to think internationally and not limit your book's distribution.

 This book distribution is for both print books and ebooks, so no matter your format, it's simply untrue that when you self-publish a book, it's not going to be shared.

 Myth #3: Self-Publishing Makes Inventory the Author’s Responsibility